bck01215/elasticnow-timetracker/ReadMe.md

 # ElasticNow CLI

-This project was inspired by [Preston Gibbs](mailto:pgibbs1@liberty.edu) and his hate for time tracking.
+This project simplifies timetracking in servicenow for those who find it difficult to navigate.

 ## Usage